olafhartong/sysmon-modular/README.md

 ## NOTICE; Sysmon 8.02 is not compatible with this configuration, it will cause severe blind spots in your logging.
 Please use Sysmon 8.0 or 8.0.4

 ### NOTICE; Sysmon 9.0x is not supported in the generate script yet.
-There is a manually generated configuration included.
+There is a manually generated configuration [HERE](https://github.com/olafhartong/sysmon-configs).

 **Note:**
 I do recommend using a minimal number of configurations within your environment for multiple obvious reasons, like; maintenance, output equality, manageability and so on.